 Yes, you can.
 It really is possible to fit in the travel you want to do and the clients you want to see.
 It can be heaven on earth, and it has been for me on many occasions.
 It allowed me to take a week off to charter a sailboat with family and friends and visit the Amalfi Coast, Capri, Sorrento from the water.

-If you’re already working online, you probably have everything you need.
+If you’re already working online, you probably have all the equipment you need.
+Details are provided below.

 Liability Insurance